ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 (sec_stubs)=
 ### Stubs (`I50["Stub"]`, `I000["some arbitrary label"]` and `R000["also"]`)

-One challenge in formal knowledge representation is  *Where to begin?*.
+One challenge in formal knowledge representation is  *Where to begin?*
 Suppose you want to formalize some knowledge about triangles.
 It seems natural that you introduce the class *triangle* as a subclass of *polygon*.
 However, the class polygon should also be a subclass of something and so on.

 As modelling *all* knowledge is unfeasible at some points it is necessary to model incomplete entities (Ideally, theses are some relation-steps away from the relevant entities of the domain).
 To facilitate this there exists `I50["stub"]`.
 This item can be used as (base) class for any item which at the moment no further (taxonomic) information should be modeled.
-The name "stub" is inspired by Wikipedia's (stub-pages](https://en.wikipedia.org/wiki/Wikipedia:Stub).
+The name "stub" is inspired by Wikipedia's [stub-pages](https://en.wikipedia.org/wiki/Wikipedia:Stub).
 Example:

 ```python